 So it’s all about diversification to make sure you’re covered, especially if you’re into niche offerings like raw food or gluten-free dishes.
 Being active on multiple platforms will help you reach niche clients faster.
 And if you sell different types of foods, you can think about splitting them up into different brands.
 That way when someone is looking for a specific food they can find you more easily.
 Segmenting also helps you target the various demographics that might favour different platforms, for example health-conscious parents or millennial professionals.

-With Deliverect’s tool you can accurately map out and follow up on your success metrics.
-We measure how each of your delivery platforms is performing through your POS reporting, giving you a single integrated overview.
 Without this POS integration, you would have to try to compare each platform’s separate reports, which is basically a headache recipe.
 Having a comprehensive overview lets you make informed decisions about which platforms are working best for your restaurant.
 Besides giving you the ability to compare, not putting all your eggs in one basket also gives you more freedom to drop one of your delivery partners if the collaboration isn’t working out for you.
 You can also get in on more of the promotions featured on various platforms, such as the “buy one, get one free” offers from Uber Eats.

 “Besides giving you the ability to compare, not putting all your eggs in one basket also gives you more freedom to drop one of your delivery partners if necessary”